Skip to content

 Public documents

 Vendor does not publish a public DPA.
-Without a publicly accessible Data Processing Addendum, small EU customers cannot self-serve the processor agreement — this caps the compliance score (see How we score).
+Without a publicly accessible Data Processing Addendum, small EU customers cannot self-serve the processor agreement.
+This is recorded as no public DPA (see How we assess).

 Vendor does not publish a sub-processors list.
 Schrems II compliance and CLOUD Act exposure cannot be independently verified without it.